 Fresh vegetables and herbs not only add vibrant, new flavors of the casserole, they add a pleasing variation in texture as well.
 Now, don’t get me wrong, as a child, I loved mom’s version of King Ranch casserole, but after trying out Texas Monthly’s made-from-scratch version, going back to a make-shift Tex-Mex gravy would never be an option.

 In comparison to the Texas Monthly recipe I started out with, I cut back on both the amount of butter and garlic, but upped the quantity of chili powder and cumin.
 Hello flavor.
 Next, rather than roasting green chilis, peeling and seeding them, I opted for canned diced green chilis, and while I know using the fresh chilis would add more texture to the casserole, the freshly sautéed mushrooms, bell pepper, and onion were more than sufficient.
 Lastly, good-bye Rotel, hello fire-roasted tomatoes.
 Fire-roasted tomatoes have a deep, unparalleled flavor, and are total perfection in King Ranch casserole.

 These days when we go out to eat as a family, Mexican food restaurant’s are still the first stop on the radar.
 And no matter how big my arsenal of home-cooked, Tex-Mex recipes may be, there is only one that will forever remain at the top of my list, from childhood to this very day.
-My beloved King Ranch casserole will forever reign.
+King Ranch casserole will forever reign.

 - 15-20 corn tortillas cut in half

 - 2 cups cooked and shredded chicken

 - 1 green bell pepper seeded and diced